 What was especially interesting is that 42% of people who enter a sober living had some form of arrest within the six months prior to entering a sober living environment but this figure dropped to 22% after 12 months in sober living.

-The slow transition back into school, work and society helps them adjust and handle life’s day-to-day challenges with the safety net of close support groups and peers.
-It also helps individuals restore their pride, self-respect and dignity through the achievement of milestones that are celebrated along their journey.
+The slow transition back into school, work and society help them adjust and handle life’s day-to-day challenges with the safety net of close support groups and peers.
+It also helps individuals restore their pride, self-respect, and dignity through the achievement of milestones that are celebrated along their journey.

 Sober living homes aren’t necessarily the best first step in recovery, as most addicts will want to go through a detox/rehab program prior to choosing a sober living home.
 Detox/rehab facilities are in-patient facilities and help monitor their patient’s safe detoxification process.
 Once complete, individuals should look for ongoing treatment and support, such as the sober living home.
 Sober living homes give individuals the best chance for success.
 They provide a safe place to help individuals to transition from bad habits into good habits.
 Pride, dignity, self-reliance are by-products of sober home living.

 It’s not uncommon for residents to develop long-term, meaningful friendships with their co-residents which has the side benefit of expanding the individual’s support system.
 Collectively, the advantages offered by sober living homes are important to consider and provide significantly better chances of long-term sobriety.